Read time: 3 minutes

 Note: Always make sure to back up all of the MySQL files and database.
 After backing up everything, you can start troubleshooting.

-Solution 2: Professional method using Kernel for MySQL Database Recovery
+Solution 2: Professional method using Kernel for MySQL database recovery

 When you find that the data is still missing in the restored MySQL tables, then try to understand that manual method is not for your solution.
 You must switch to a professional automation solution by using a professional tool like Kernel for MySQL Database Recovery which recovers deleted records in SQL server.
 This tool will repair your corrupt all kinds of MySQL databases that have come to a halt due to corruption problems in ibdata1 files, from reasons like hard drive failure, media contamination, virus intrusion, etc.